IUDataStructuresCourse/course-web-page-spring-2024/lectures/greedy.md

     Total length is 58.

-In general, the total number of bits to encode a string s using tree T is given by
+In general, the total number of bits to encode a string using tree T is given by

     bits(s, T) = Σ(c∈C) freq(c,s) × depth(T,c)